Crime in Italy: Southern Italy

-Southern Italy exhibits lower overall crime rates in comparison to Northern Italy.
-However, Mafia-related corruption and extortion are widely prevalent in Campania, Sicily, Calabria, and adjacent areas.
-Such crimes also extend into certain northern urban centers, but Naples and some provinces of Calabria, Apulia and Sardinia have a higher murder rate than northern cities.
+Southern Italy contains lower overall crime rates in comparison to Northern Italy.
+However, Mafia-related corruption and extortion are widely prevalent in Campania, Sicily, Calabria, and nearby areas.
+Such crimes also extend into certain northern urban areas, but Naples and some provinces of Calabria, Apulia and Sardinia have a higher murder rate than northern cities.

 Sicily

 Crime in Sicily has consistently been dominated by the Cosa Nostra mafia group throughout history.
 As such, Sicilian criminality has been highly glamorized in the American film industry.
 However, it is highly unlikely that civilians or tourists will run into any trouble with the Mafia.
 Violent crime is very low; at 0.34 per 100,000 inhabitants as of 2019, the homicide rate in Sicily is among the lowest in both Italy and the world.
 However, petty crimes such as fraud and pickpocketing are not as uncommon in Sicily.
 Furthermore, extortion is endemic, as an estimated 80% of Sicilian businesses pay a pizzo to the Mafia.
 Resultantly, more than 160 million euros are extorted yearly from businesses in Palermo, and investigators estimate that Sicily as a whole pays 10 times that figure.